Emotional and spiritual concerns

 - reassure them that any pain and other symptoms will be well controlled.

 Finding a balance between knowing you are dying and still trying to live as fully as possible is sometimes called 'living with dying'.
 This may mean focusing more on the present.
 You may find that some days it’s easier to achieve this than others.

 Maintaining a sense of control

-When people learn that they are approaching the end of life, they often feel like they’ve lost control.
-One way to maintain some control is to make decisions about your current and future medical treatment, and to tidy up unfinished business.
+When you’re approaching the end of life, you may feel like you’ve lost control.
+One way to maintain some control is to make decisions about your current and future health care and medical treatment, and to record your preferences in advance care paperwork.

 Loss and grief

 Other losses and changes happen throughout a terminal illness – loss of work, social roles, friendships, connection to community, and independence.
 A dying person often needs to spend time grieving for these losses.